Cink-cess! 47-year-old Cink wins 3rd RBC Heritage title - WHIZ News

-The 47-year-old Cink finished at 19-under 265 at Harbour Town, four better than Emiliano Grillo and Harold Varner III.
+Instead, it was Cink finishing four better than Emiliano Grillo and Harold Varner III.
 Grillo shot a 68 while Varner, who had the highest finish of his career, fired a 66.

-Cink hugged his son and caddie, Reagan, after his closing par on the 18th green.
-He, wife Lisa and their other son, Connor, all had their arms around each other to celebrate.
+The 30-year-old Varner took found plenty of encouragement in the man who beat him.

+“He’s old and he’s kicking everyone’s (butt),” Varner said.
+“Yeah, it inspires me.
+It inspires me to know that I can play golf for a long time.”

 “I don’t even know if I have the words,” Stewart Cink said.

-He won for the second time this season — only he and Bryson DeChambeau have done that — and continued his resurgence on the PGA Tour at a time when many pros his age are looking ahead to the PGA Tour Champions.
+He won for the second time this season — only he and Bryson DeChambeau have done that.
+He broke an 11-year winless drought in the season’s first tournament, the Safeway Open back in September.

 He won $1.278 million, nearly as much as the $1.404 million for his two previous victories at Harbour Town combined.

+The second win comes with a major perk — Cink earned an exemption into the U.S. Open at Torrey Pines in June.
+It will be the first U.S. Open since 2017 for the former British Open champion.

-Cink is also just the fourth player to win twice in the same PGA Tour season after turning 47.
+Cink became the fourth player to win twice in the same PGA Tour season after turning 47.
 Sam Snead, Julius Boros and Kenny Perry, who accomplished it twice, are the others.

-Cink put on show for the ages — shattering the lowest 36-hole score at Harbour Town of 13-under 129 shared by Jack Nicklaus and Phil Mickelson.
-Cink also broke the 54-hole scoring mark of 16-under 197 that Justin Leonard had in his 2002 win.
+Cink put on show for the ages by shooting 16-under 126 in the first two rounds — shattering the lowest 36-hole score at Harbour Town of 13-under 129 shared by Jack Nicklaus and Phil Mickelson.
+Cink added a 69 on Saturday to reach 18 under, two better than Justin Leonard’s 54-hole score in 2002.

 Cink carried a five-shot lead into the final round and dared all chasers to come get him.
 Nobody made a run at Cink, who led by at least three shots throughout.